 Reform Direction Actions Sector(s) Timing Reform Direction A - Support students, student learning and achievement 1.
-Strengthen teacher practice in Victoria by establishing a Digital As develop and make available new digital student assessment tools a learning assessment.
-All Sectors 2020 2.
-Support students with disabilities and additional needs through providing scholarships for teachers to undertake postgraduate courses in special education.
-From 2019 3.
-Assist government school students to make better career and pathway decisions through redesigning careers education to provide Year 9 students with access to a new Careers e-Portfolio, assisted by professional career diagnostic assessment and guidance, including one on one career guidance with accredited career professionals.
-From 2019 4.
-Roll-out Head Start school-based apprenticeships and traineeships in senior secondary schooling, involving an optional additional yea opportunity to learn their trade at school and get a job sooner.
+Strengthen teacher practice in Victoria by establishing a Digital Assessment Library, an online resource that will develop and make available new digital student assessment tools and teacher resources to improve student learning assessment.
+2020 2.
+Support students with disabilities and additional needs through provi undertake postgraduate courses in special education.
+Government From 2019 3.
+Assist government school students to make better career and path education to provide Year 9 students with access to a new Careers e diagnostic assessment and guidance, including one on one career guid Government From 2019 4.
+Roll-out Head Start school-based apprenticeships and traineeships in model in senior secondary schooling, involving an optional additional an opportunity to learn their trade at school and get a job sooner.
 Government Ongoing 5.
-Improve educational pathways for students expelled from school t sectoral guidelines to support the transition of students expelled fremployment setting.
+Improve educational pathways for students expelled from school thro sectoral guidelines to support the transition of students expelled from or employment setting.
 All Sectors From 2019 6.
-Participate in Getting it Right From the Start: a project to improve two years of school with a focus on equity intervention in low langu Catholic From 2019
+Participate in Getting it Right From the Start: a project to improve ora two years of school with a focus on equity intervention in low language Catholic From 2019

 Reform Direction Actions Sector(s) Timing Reform Direction B - Support teaching, school leadership and school improvement 7.
-Develop and implement the Victorian Aspiring Principal Assessment aspiring principals.
-The VAPA will provide feedback to guide develop suitability and readiness for the role.
-Government 2022 8.
-Strengthen STEM education through training additional teachers to become Primary Maths and Science Specialists, increasing STEM knowledge and capability within schools.
-2019- 2021 9.
-Introduce a Professional Practice Leader to support Koorie students' literacy and numeracy.
-2019 10. .
-Work in partnership with the Koorie community to roll out Cultural Understanding and Safety Training in Victorian government schools to increase school staff's understanding of Aboriginal and Torres Strait Islander history, cultures, and experiences to ensure schools are inclusive, responsive and respectful of Koorie learners.
-From 2019 11.
-The Commonwealth will work with Victoria to address identified teach the areas of Maths and Science) including the development of a nation respective areas of responsibility.
+Develop and implement the Victorian Aspiring Principal Assessment (VAPA), a benchmark assessment for all aspiring principals.
+The VAPA will provide feedback to guide development of aspiring principals, and assess their suitability and readiness for the role.
+2022 8.
+Strengthen STEM education through training additional teachers to b Science Specialists, increasing STEM knowledge and capability withir Government 2019- 2021 9.
+Introduce a Professional Practice Leader to support Koorie students' Government 2019 10.
+Work in partnership with the Koorie community to roll out Cultural U Victorian government schools to increase school staff's understandin history, cultures, and experiences to ensure schools are inclusive, resp Government From 2019 11.
+The Commonwealth will work with Victoria to address identified teac in the areas of Maths and Science) including the development of a na reflecting respective areas of responsibility.
 All Sectors 2019 12.
-Provide high-quality professional learning and training to teachers an improvement in areas of identified need.
+Provide high-quality professional learning and training to teachers an school improvement in areas of identified need.
 Non- government From 2019 13.
-Improve board governance in non-government schools through training and resource support.
-From 2019 14.
-Continue the transition of Catholic schools to the Integrated Catholic implement best practice administration in schools to meet ongoing g support teachers and schools leaders to analyse, monitor and reviews Catholic From 2019
+Improve board governance in non-government schools through train Non- government From 2019 14.
+Continue the transition of Catholic schools to the Integrated Catholic implement best practice administration in schools to meet ongoing g and support teachers and schools leaders to analyse, monitor and rev data.
+Catholic From 2019

 Reform Direction Actions Sector(s) Timing 15.
-Increase the number of independent schools trained in the Process as approach through the Southern Cross Project in order to use the tool outcomes in areas of need, as identified by individual schools.
-Independent 2019 Reform Direction C - Enhancing the national evidence base 16.
-Support the transition to the Nationally Consistent Collection of Data on School Students with Disability (NCCD) through quality assurance and moderation of NCCD data.
+Increase the number of independent schools trained in the Process and Performance Management (PPM) approach through the Southern Cross Project in order to use the tools and techniques to improve student outcomes in areas of need, as identified by individual schools.
+2019 Reform Direction C - Enhancing the national evidence base 16.
+Support the transition to the Nationally Consistent Collection of Data (NCCD) through quality assurance and moderation of NCCD data.
 Non- government From 2019

-Part 2 -FUNDING CONTRIBUTIONS
+Part 2-FUNDING CONTRIBUTIONS